 6. Removing Feeders Too Early

-Many people remove feeders too early in fall, thinking they’ll prevent birds from migrating.
-Hummingbirds migrate based on daylight hours, not food availability.
-Keep feeders up for at least two weeks after seeing your last hummingbird to help late migrants and stragglers on their journey south.
+Some people think that if they take down feeders, they can prevent birds from migrating.
+Hummingbirds rely on daylight hours, not food, to make migrating decisions.
+You should leave your feeders up at least two weeks after your last hummingbird sighting to assist late migrants and stragglers on their journey south.

 7. Ignoring Natural Food Sources